uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 ---
 layout: default
-title: Worker service
+title: Cluster Setup and Configuration
 permalink: /docs/operation-guide/setup
 ---

-# Cluster Setup
+# Cluster Setup and Configuration

 This section will help to understand what you need for setting up a Cadence cluster.